XRPLF/xrpl-dev-portal/ripplerest_api.md

 ```

 The `value` field can get very large or very small.
 See the [Currency Format](https://wiki.ripple.com/Currency_Format) for the exact limits of Ripple's precision.

+### Amounts in URLs ###

+When an amount of currency has to be specified in a URL, you use the same fields as the JSON object -- value, currency, and issuer -- but concatenate them with `+` symbols.

+Example Amount:

+`1.0+USD+rMwjYedjc7qqtKYVLiAccJSmCwih4LnE2q`

+When specifying an amount of XRP, you can omit the issuer entirely.
+For example:

+`1.0+XRP`

 ## <a id="payment_object"></a> Payment Objects ##